hvdbm/Iglo/README.md

 # Iglo
 A small Python3 script to retrive info of a youtube playlist into a .txt
 ## Disclaimer
 Iglo is a web scrapping program for Youtube.
 If Youtube's internal website structure change, the program may be deprecated and create empty file.
-If so, you will to search where the informations of each song are stored.
+If so, you will have to search where the informations of each song are stored.
 Good luck.
 ## What do you need
 * Beautiful Soup 4 : `pip3 install bs4`
 * Request : `pip3 install requests`